 - To assess for fluid retention

-- Closely monitor fluid intake to prevent overload and help reduce retention and promote emptying of the bladder.
+- Closely monitor fluid intake to prevent overload and help reduce retention and promote the emptying of the bladder.

 - A renal diet is low in protein and sodium.
 The kidneys are compromised and unable to remove the waste produced by processing proteins (BUN).